ilake/practice/thread/fork_in_multithread.md

 # in child process 1
 ```

 So what is the problem?
-That mean when you use fork in a multithread program, the child process could not access the thread.
+That mean when you use fork in a multithread program, the child process could not access the thread resource.
 For example: Bunny is a multithread program client for Rabbitmq, so when you try to use fork in the program, that is what happen...

 ```